Matrix Points on Varieties: Combinatorics

 The cohomology ring of $\GL_n/\T_n$ is isomorphic to the cohomology ring of the flag variety $\B_n$ since $\GL_n/\T_n \to \B_n$ is an affine space bundle.
 The free $S_n$ action on $\GL_n/\T_n$ induces an $S_n$ action on its cohomology ring.
 The following presentation is due to Borel \cite{borel1953cohomologie}:

-In Garsia-Procesi \cite{garsia1992certain}, the graded $S_n$ characters for the cohomology of Springer fibers were computed.
-In particular we obtain a convenient formula for the graded $S_n$ characters on a flag variety. \begin{theorem}[Graded character of the flag variety] Let $\phi_n(q) = \prod_{i = 1}^n (1 - q^i)$, let $\sp_q(f) = f(1, q, q^2, \dots)$ denote the principal specialization of a symmetric polynomial $f$.
+Here we recall a convenient formula for the $S_n$ characters on the cohomology of a flag variety.
+(This is a special case of Garsia--Procesi's formula for the characters on the cohomology of Springer fibers, see \cite{garsia1992certain}.) \begin{theorem}[Graded character of the flag variety] Let $\phi_n(q) = \prod_{i = 1}^n (1 - q^i)$, let $\sp_q(f) = f(1, q, q^2, \dots)$ denote the principal specialization of a symmetric polynomial $f$.
 We have

 \end{theorem}

 \begin{remark} In the above theorem, setting $u = 1$ recovers the decomposition of the regular representation $\Q[S_n]$ into Specht modules. \end{remark}

 \begin{corollary} Let $V$ be a graded $S_n$-rep, we have